 To update to the new beta, go to Settings > General > Software Update to download the new build.
 Make sure that you are on WiFi and your iOS device battery is at least 50% charged.
 Alternatively, you can download the new update from Apple Developer Center.
 If you are not signed up for the iOS public beta program, you can register by following our guide here.

-iOS 10 contains a number of new features which includes third party developer support for Siri, redesigned widgets and notification center, improved 3D touch functionality on home screen with widgets, App Stores for iMessage, Maps, Phones, new Home app, redesigned Music, Health, and News apps and Control Center, improved Quick Type keyboard, face recognition and contextual search in Photos app, and much more. iOS 10 also sports a rounder design, large and bold typography and big color buttons.
+iOS 10 contains a number of new features which includes third party developer support for Siri with SiriKit API, redesigned widgets and enhanced notification center, improved 3D touch functionality on home screen with widgets, App Stores for iMessage with support for stickers, updated Maps and Phones apps, new Home app, redesigned Music, Health, and News apps, redesigned Control Center, improved Quick Type keyboard, face recognition and contextual search in Photos app, and much more. iOS 10 also sports a rounder design, large and bold typography and big color buttons.
 Check out our coverage for a comprehensive iOS 10 feature list.

 It is expected the the final iOS 10 build will release next month, perhaps before or with the launch of iPhone 7.

 We are currently downoad the updates on our iOS devices and will update this post if we find anything new.
 Given the download size, it is likely that this release only has minor bug fixes and stability improvements.